muysengly/blog/src/pages/20241210 welcome page.md

 ---

-## Welcome to my website.
+## Welcome to my blog.

 <!-- more -->

-Hello, my name's MUY SENGLY.
+Hello, everyone.